Voiceless palatal plosive

-It is common for the phonetic symbol to be used to represent voiceless postalveolar affricate /[t͡ʃ]/ or other similar affricates, for example in the Indic languages.
-This may be considered appropriate when the place of articulation needs to be specified and the distinction between plosive and affricate is not contrastive.
+It is common for the symbol to be used to transcribe a palatalized voiceless velar plosive /[kʲ]/ or, as often in the Indo-Aryan languages, a postalveolar affricate /[tʃ]/ - especially in phonemic notation.
+The latter may be appropriate when the place of articulation needs to be specified but the distinction between plosive and affricate is not contrastive, or simply for a cleaner transcription.